 In this presentation I will be talking about trigger warnings in general but mainly about their use in schools and possible impact on our future.
 I will explain how it all started, what it was meant to do.
 Then I will talk about how it spread into educational system.
 I will express my own opinion and encourage people to not being afraid to talk about taboos.
 The main purpose of my presentation is to increase knowledge about this problematic issue.
 80 words

 Short Structurally Descriptive Abstract with commentary

-In this presentation I will be talking about trigger warnings in general but mainly about their use in schools and possible impact on our future.
-I will explain how it all started, what it was meant to do.
-Then I will talk about how it spread into educational system.
-I will express my own opinion and encourage people to not being afraid to talk about taboos.
-The main purpose of my presentation is to increase knowledge about this problematic issue.Long Descriptive Abstract
+Trigger warnings (TW) are… Their use in schools is problematic in that…Some possible impact on our future lie in the fact that….It all started when…It was meant to ….
+TW spread into educational system in such a way that…In order to work with this issue, people should not be afraid to talk about taboos and…

+Long Descriptive Abstract

 Trigger warnings in schools and their impact